shahidmallaofficial/fb_gtm_integration/README.md

 ---

 By following these instructions, you can successfully integrate Facebook Pixel and Google Tag Manager into your WHMCS system and start tracking user interactions effectively.

----

-**Final Answer**: The above README file provides complete instructions for installing, configuring, testing, and debugging the WHMCS Facebook Pixel & GTM Integration module.
-It also includes details about compatibility, support, contributing, and licensing.